Q: Is the Communications website the same as the monthly Communications magazine?

 A: Much of the site's content is accessible without registration.
 Some features, such as attributed commenting on stories or accessing the ACM Digital Library, require that you sign in to your ACM Web Account.

 A: ACM members and non-members can set up an ACM Web Account for free.
-Once you have established a Web Account with a username and password, you may access advanced features of the Communications website such as Question of the Week, or commenting on articles.
+Once you have established a Web Account with a username and password, you may access advanced features of the Communications website such as accessing premium content or commenting on articles.
 A Web Account also provides access to table-of-content alerts, binders, and other ACM services.
-To create a free ACM Web account, go to http://cacm.acm.org/accounts/new.
+To create a free ACM Web account, go to https://cacm.acm.org/accounts/new.

 A: Select any topic or source from the RSS feeds page to receive headlines and links in your news reader or personalized Web page.
 The feeds are refreshed daily.